LucaOne/LucaOneApp/README.md

 5) If `--embedding_complete` is not set, the code will truncate the sequence embedding according to the value of `--truncation_seq_length`;
 6) For proteins, the length of most proteins is less than 1000; there are not many ultra-long protein sequences, so the value of `--embedding_fixed_len_a_time` can be set a large value or not be set;
 7) For DNA, the DNA sequence of many tasks is very long; please set `--embedding_fixed_len_a_time`.
-   The larger the amount of ultra-long sequence, the smaller value should be set, such as `2800` under A100.
+   The larger the amount of ultra-long sequence, the smaller value should be set, such as `3400` under A100.
    If the GPU embedding fails to process the longer sequence, the CPU will be called.
    When the amount of dataset is not large, the spent time will not be long;
 8) For RNA, most RNA is not very long, so the processing method can be consistent with the protein, so the `--embedding_fixed_len_a_time` can be set a larger value or not be set.
+9) You can set `--use_bp16` for long sequences embedding;

 ### Parameters
 1) LucaOne checkpoint parameters: